ZhenyingZhu/StudyNotes/ASP.md

 https://stackoverflow.com/questions/37886449/how-do-you-update-navigation-properties-in-entity-framework

-So basically use the POST method, can create a parent and children at once.
+So basically need to first get the parent from DB in the method, can create a parent and children at once.
 But PUT cannot.

 ### Using Query Strings for APIs